 A. Why Do Writers Need Author Business Cards?

-With the ever-growing competition in the writing world, attracting potential readers' attention is becoming more challenging.
-Promotion through social media seems to be one of the most appropriate ways to express yourself.
+With the ever-growing competition in the writing world, attracting the attention of potential readers can be challenging.
+Promotion through social media has been a successful way to express yourself.

-Nevertheless, when a massive selection of books is in front of the reading community, you should seize every opportunity to leave a mark on people's memory.
+Nevertheless, when a massive selection of books is in front of the reading community, you want to seize every opportunity to leave a mark on people's memory.

-You should consider author business cards in the context of physical advertisements for your books and yourself as an author.
+Consider author business cards as physical advertisements for your books and yourself as an author.

-The presence and active use of these printed marketing materials (because, ultimately, this is what they are) help you achieve the most crucial goal of promoting yourself as a writer, i.e., simplifying book distribution and building professional relationships.
-And this is pretty important for your writing career.
+Actively using these printed marketing materials (because, ultimately, this is what they are) help you achieve the most crucial goal of promoting yourself as a writer, i.e., simplifying book distribution and building professional relationships.
+This is important stuff for your writing career.

 More often than not, cards become relevant at various conferences as a way to get noticed by your target audience and well-known retailers and publishers.